Barney's Big Surprise: Release

+Broadcast television

+The video aired on PBS on March 4, 2000, being the fifth of only eleven Barney Home Video's to be televised on that network.
+In the television version of the video, the songs "Mr. Knickerbocker", "Hey, Look at Me!
+I Can Fly!", "Six Little Ducks", "Old MacDonald Had a Farm", "Little Miss Muffet", "Little Boy Blue", and "One, Two, Buckle My Shoe" were omitted.

+Home media

+Originally, this video was supposed to released on VHS in June 1998, but the release was moved up to May 19, 1998.
+It was filmed at the Lawrence Joel Veterans Memorial Coliseum in Winston-Salem, North Carolina from December 13-14, 1997.
+It was the third Barney live show to be released on home video following Barney in Concert and Barney Live in New York City.
+It was later re-released on VHS in 2000.

 Reception

 Los Angeles Times critic Lynne Heffley noted that the "feel-good formula" for the stage show was similar to a Barney television episode: "hugging, singing, dancing, more hugging and a little advice", and she found the result to be "lively, expertly staged and a lavish visual treat", although she suggested earplugs given the loud volumes.
 In the Chicago Tribune, Eric Fidler commented that "Judging Barney through the eyes of an adult is pointless.
 For an adult unable to relax and suspend judgment, the show was a vision of some twisted hell.
 But kids were in heaven."